 A pre-roll ad is a promotional video advertisement that plays before the content of an online video.
-Pre-roll ads are typically 6 seconds, 15 seconds or 30 seconds.
+These ads are typically 6 seconds, 15 seconds or 30 seconds.
 Pre-roll ads on YouTube and Facebook are the most common type of pre-roll advertisements.

-Pre-roll video advertising may just be the most powerful form of marketing there is.
+It’s possible that pre-roll video advertising may just be the most powerful form of marketing there is.
 Don’t believe us?
 Take a look at these stats:

 - Viewers retain 95% of a message when they watch it in a video compared to 10% reading a text.

 - 52% of consumers believe watching a product video makes them more confident in online purchase decisions.

 - 59% of senior executives prefer video over text.

 Animated explanation videos increase conversion rates by at least 20%.

 Do you see how we just sparked your interest there?
 This is the basic concept of pre-roll ads: to immediately show the viewer why they need your business.
 And hopefully, to spark their interest enough to make them click for more.

 Using Google-AdWords, you can usually roll any of your YouTube ads to play before any YouTube video that your target audience is watching.